-SECTION NINE: ROADS, ACCESS AND TRANSPORT 9: Roads, Access and Transport sets our policies to encourage improvements in sustainable transport and connectivity.
+SECTION NINE: ROADS, ACCESS AND TRANSPORT

+9: Roads, Access and Transport

+This section sets our policies to encourage improvements in sustainable transport and connectivity.

-Objective Policy Index A. Ensure parking and highways develo are robust and support future develo B. Encourage greater transport links wire emphasis on more eco-friendly solut C. Maintain access to public rights or cycleways, footpaths and bridleways - I Rights of Way.
-Climate Crisis RT3: Future Bus and Rail A. Reduce the causes of the climate crisour community B. Reduce the impact of the climate crisocommunity C. Encourage sustainable energy generatuse. sis on our Health and well-being D. Protect and enhance leisure opportu social gathering places, and ensure the design discourages crime and encour exercise. nat Environmental sustainability E. Support self-sufficiency in communit food production, energy, work and le
+Objective Policy Index A. Ensure parking and highways development are robust and support future development RT1: Accessibility and Transport RT2: Conversion of Residential Garages RT3: Future Bus and Rail В. Encourage greater transport links with an emphasis on more eco-friendly solutions RT3: Future Bus and Rail RT4: Broadband and Mobile Communications C. Maintain access to public rights of way, cycleways, footpaths and bridleways.
+RT5: Public Footways, Pedestrian Links, and Public Rights of Way.
+Climate Crisis RT3: Future Bus and Rail Reduce the causes of the climate crisis within our community В. Reduce the impact of the climate crisis on our community C. Encourage sustainable energy generation and use.
+Health and well-being D. Protect and enhance leisure opportunities, social gathering places, and ensure that design discourages crime and encourages exercise.
+Enviror nmental sustainability E. Support self-sufficiency in communities, for food production, energy, work and leisure.